 Other students choose to use their undergraduate linguistics degree as a springboard into another field.
-Students have attended graduate school in fields such as speech pathology, law, criminal justice, and business.
-Students are highly competitive in applying to these programs, because the analytic skills and detailed work required in linguistics provides students with an ideal background.
-For example, one of our recent graduates was accepted to just about every law school he applied to, including Harvard, NYU, UC Berkeley, and Duke.
+Students have attended graduate school in fields such as speech pathology, psychology, sociology, law, criminal justice, and business.
+Students generally find that they are highly competitive in applying to these programs, because the analytic skills and detailed work required in the study of linguistics provides students with an ideal background for further academic study.
+For example, we have graduates who have studied law at some of the most prestigious law schools in the U.S., including Harvard and Columbia.

 There are many career options open to students without a graduate degree as well.
-For example, several of our students have gone on to be lab coordinators at large research labs (here at Northeastern, and at Harvard).
-Others have decided to work abroad teaching English in countries like France or Brazil.
-Several have gone to work for publishing companies, either in editing, or developing educational materials such as textbooks and classroom materials for language arts and foreign language texts.
+For example, some of our students have gone on to be lab coordinators at large research labs (here at Northeastern, at Harvard University, and at Smith College).
+Others have decided to work abroad teaching English in countries like France, Brazil, and Japan.
+Some have gone to work for publishing companies, either in editing, or in acquisitions, or developing educational materials such as textbooks and classroom materials for language arts and foreign language texts.
 Still others decide to become teachers, and earn their certification to teach at the elementary school or high school levels.

 In short, with a degree in linguistics, students gain the basic skills and experience needed to prepare their entry into a variety of professional opportunities.
 The career choices of students pursuing a degree in linguistics are numerous, and are only limited by the student’s imagination.